olufemi-oluwatobi/pat-mvc/README.md

-PAT JS is a opinionated MVC web framework with node js and knex js.
+PAT JS is an opinionated MVC web framework with node js and knex js.
 It was designed to resemble the architectural framework of ruby on rails

 - This project is strictly experimental and for development purposes only
 ## Features